Dear SaaStr: Should I Start My SaaS App Off Totally Free?

 My top 50 biggest mistakes include not charging at all for our first few months.

-- First, you usually don’t get enough of them in B2B.
-So free isn’t a great user acquisition channel.
-Freemium usually doesn’t work in SaaS because the top of the funnel isn’t big enough, and the viral effects are slow / limited.
+- First, you usually don’t get that many free users in B2B.
+Not overnight.
+Yes, it worked for Slack and Zoom.
+But most of us are a touch more enterprise — and less viral.
+We just don’t ever get millions of free users at the top of our funnels.
+So free isn’t a big enough user acquisition channel.
+Freemium can be harder in SaaS because the top of the funnel isn’t big enough, and the viral effects are slower / more limited.

-- Second, they waste your resources.
+- Second, free users can burn through a lot of your resources.
 You have to treat them like paying customers, but they aren’t.

-- Third, and by far most importantly — they give you terrible feedback.
+- Third, free users often they can give you the wrong feedback.
 Free customers want stuff that free users want.
-They want different features, different integrations, different everything than paying customers.
-So you lose big here.
-They are usually Worse Than Zero.
-Because they take you on the wrong paths.
+They want different features, different integrations, different everything, than paying customers.
+So you have to be careful to triage their feedback.

 - And most importantly, freemium is rarely a magical marketing strategy on its own.
 Even today, too many founders get them wrong., “Free” doesn’t get them to come today, in the age of 100,000 SaaS apps.
 If it ever did.